Benjamin Seaver: City of Boston Common Council

-Seaver was first elected to represent Boston's Ward 5 as a member of the Common Council in 1845.
+Seaver was first elected to represent Boston's Ward 5 as a member of the Boston Common Council in 1845.
 He was reelected to the Common Council from Ward 5 in 1846 and 1847.
 In 1848 Seaver moved to Ward 4 and was subsequently elected as a councilor from the new ward in 1848 and 1849.

-In July 1847 Seaver was elected as President of the Common Council and he held that position for the two and a half years that he remained on the City of Boston Common Council.
+In July 1847 Seaver was elected as the president of the Common Council and held that position for the two and a half years that he remained on the City of Boston Common Council.

 Massachusetts legislature

 From 1846 to 1848 Seaver served as a member of the Massachusetts House of Representatives and in 1850 and 1851 he was elected to the Massachusetts Senate.